HCW-home/frontend-admin/README.md

 ## Production build

 This project offer a Makefile, just build with `make podman-build` to build Docker container.
+We offer also debian structure to build deb format.

 ## Further help